evangraan/OptimalMacConfiguration/README.md

 ## fish

 An excellent shell.
 Not that some bash scripting does not work in fish, for example, for loops based on $() executions do not work as expected.
+Use bash for scripting and services instead and fish for navigation, execution and utilities, etc.

 ## Utilities